 Bankruptcy fraud is a serious federal offense that can cost you more than

-debtors try to deceive the court from learning more about personal finances.
+are various ways debtors try to deceive the court from learning more about

-Many consumers may not realize that by doing one act alone such as concealing
+personal finances.
+Many consumers may not realize that doing one act alone,

-an asset can have you facing charges for fraud.
-To help further explain
+such as concealing an asset, can have you facing charges for fraud.
+To

-the significance of bankruptcy fraud, consider the following points.
+help further explain the significance of bankruptcy fraud, consider the

-There are 4 forms of bankruptcy fraud that include concealment of assets,
+- There are 4 forms of bankruptcy fraud.
+These include concealment of assets,

 and bribing court appointed trustees.